 The Cambridge Stoics is a Meet-up event that I started to organise in January 2019.

-Nowadays we are inclined to consider philosophy as a series of complex conversions about abstract topics.
-On the contrary ancient philosophies like Stoicism address questions pertinent to peoples life, primarily: How can we live a life worthy of living?
+Philosophy is often considered to be a series of complex conversions about abstract topics.
+However on the contrary you will find that the ancient philosophy of Stoicism addresses vital questions relating to your life, primarily: How can I live a life worthy of living?
 How can I become a good person (‘arete’ in Greek)?
-How can I be happy (‘ataraxia’)?
+How can I be happy (‘eudaemonia’)?

-In English, the term ‘stoic’ is often associated with the idea of being an emotionlessrobotic, a sort of Spock, or a long-suffering situation, “a lonely cow under the rain in the dark”.
+In English, the term “stoic” has often been associated with the idea of a person who is emotionless, robotic (a sort of “Spock”), or even “a lonely cow under the rain in the dark”!

-However, a Stoic (capitol S) is nothing like.
-He/she is a person who pursues moral growth, to cultivate ‘virtues’ and practical wisdom.
+However, a Stoic (capitol S) is nothing like this.
+They are a person who pursues moral growth, to cultivate ‘virtues’ and practical wisdom.